Trees die slowly

 21. Mai 2021

 Trees delight us with their first green leaves in spring.
-They provide shade in summer, while in winter their branches draw wonderful images in the sky
+They provide shade in summer, while in winter, their branches draw beautiful images in the sky.

 But that’s only part of the story

 They improve the fundamental quality of a city.
 They filter and cool the air, the streets, and the buildings around us.
 They release moisture, improve the water quality, reduce UV rays, and protect architecture from rapid decay.
 In addition, they significantly improve social and mental well-being, as also physical health. (*1).
 Unfortunately, these advantages have not yet been thrown into the balance.

 More than 3.7 million people live currently in Berlin (* 2).
 A single healthy adult male at rest exhales about 456 liters of carbon dioxide(CO2) per day (a volume of 164 x 164 meters) (* 3).
 In addition, vast amounts of CO2, among other components, are released through animal husbandry, cars, factories, fuel, and land use.
 Through their metabolism , trees help to reduce the effects of these emissions.

 Urban trees have far more advantages than we might think

 But how does Oxygen production work in winter, when trees have no leaves?

 According to scientific estimates, around 50-80% of oxygen is produced in the world’s oceans.
 Another portion is created in the atmosphere (* 5).